Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Learning an Adaptive Forwarding Strategy

-We define context features to be features that provide context for other features.
-In this work, our context features form part of the action features, $f_a(\cdot)$.
-For a packet $p$ at a device $v$ that has a neighbor $u \in Nbr(v)$ under consideration as a possible next hop, the context features indicate whether $p$ has recently visited $u$.
-Specifically, we assume that each packet $p$ stores in its packet header the last $N_{history}$ device IDs that it visited, where $N_{history}$ is a predetermined constant.
+\item{\em Context features, ${f}_{context}(p, u)$}, provide context for other features.
+For a packet $p$ at a device $v$ considering a next hop $u \in Nbr(v) \cup v$, we propose context features that indicate whether $p$ has recently visited $u$ or not.
+Each packet $p$ stores in its packet header the last $N_{history}$ device IDs that it visited, where $N_{history}$ is a predetermined constant.
 Let $\mathcal{H}(p, i)$ be the ID of the device that packet $p$ visited $i$ hops ago, for $0 \leq i < N_{history}$.
 When $i=0$, then $\mathcal{H}(p, 0)$ is the device at which $p$ is currently located.
-IDs themselves as features would tie our features to specific devices in a specific network.
-Instead, to make these features relational, we use a sequence of Boolean features, $b_i$, defined as: The use of packet history as a context feature helps reduce the number of unnecessary packet transmissions made.
-For instance, even if a possible next hop device $u$ has promising features for reaching the destination, if packet $p$ recently visited $u$, then $u$ may be a less good next hop than it seems based solely on $u$'s other feature values.
+To make the context features relational, rather than use device IDs, we use a sequence of Boolean features, $b_i$, defined as: